 As for our emergency services, we give you a duration of arrival, depending on your distance from our main branch and the severity of your circumstances.
 For all other services, all clients get served equally and promptly irrespective of any factors.

-Being an esteemed Kent roofing company, we offer a wide range of services, such as roof replacement, repairs, skylight installation, and many more.
+Being an esteemed Lettuce Capital Roofing Company, we offer a wide range of services, such as roof replacement, repairs, skylight installation, and many more.
 If you want to learn more about our roof repair Kent WA or any other service, give us a call.

 You can also request quotes for your home improvement tasks.
 One of our specialists will be happy to assist you.
 So, if you have any roofing Kent needs, contact us through call or the contact form on our website.